barnabym/nfttimeline/README.md

 Bacca Arts - first graphic novel as NFT

-Proof of Beauty - first snapshot of ether blockchain generative NFT
+Proof of Beauty - first snapshot of ether blockchain  as seed for generative art NFT

 # 2021